This post contains affiliate links.

 A very effective solution to keeping birds and other animals away from your spinach is to grow it in a greenhouse where the animals can’t get to it.
 Greenhouses are expensive though, but I have a solution for that.

-If you don’t have a greenhouse and don’t plan on getting one right now, you can get a cheap mini greenhouse like this one.
+If you don’t have a greenhouse and don’t plan on getting one right now, you can get a cheap mini greenhouse.
 The idea behind it is precisely the same as a regular greenhouse, but it is much smaller, much easier to move around, and, of course, much much cheaper to get.

 The only thing you should know about growing spinach in a greenhouse is that it tends to start bolting faster than if you grow it outside because it tends to get very warm in a greenhouse.
 You can read this article in which I explain what to do when spinach is bolting, how to delay bolting, and much more for when that happens.